Minnie Riperton: Illness and death

 On August 24, 1976, Riperton revealed on The Tonight Show that she had undergone a mastectomy due to breast cancer.
-At the time of her diagnosis, Riperton found out her cancer had already spread to the lymphatic system, and she was given about six months to live.
+At the time of her diagnosis, Riperton found out her cancer had already spread to her lymphatic system, and she was given about six months to live.
 She continued touring in 1977 and 1978, and she became the national spokeswoman for the American Cancer Society's 1978–1979 campaign.

 During the recording of her final non-posthumous album, Minnie, her cancer progressed to the point that she was in a great deal of pain.
-Extreme lymphedema immobilized her right arm in early 1979.
-In her final singing appearances on television (most notably on the Mike Douglas Show), her right arm remained in a fixed position during her performances.
+In early 1979, extreme lymphedema immobilized her right arm.
+In her final singing appearances on television, most notably on the Mike Douglas Show, her right arm remained in a fixed position during her performances.
 Near her death, in concert, she changed the end of "Lovin' You", "Maya, Maya, Maya" to "Maya, Maya, Ringo, Maya."
 Ringo was her nickname for her son, Marc.
-By mid-June, Riperton was confined to bed.
-She entered Cedars-Sinai Medical Center in Los Angeles on July 10.
+By mid-June, Riperton was bedridden.
+She entered Cedars-Sinai Medical Center in Los Angeles on July 10 and died there two days later in her husband Richard's arms while listening to a recording Stevie Wonder had made for her.

-On Thursday, July 12, 1979, at 10:00 am, she died in the arms of her husband.
 That Sunday, following a funeral service attended by more than five hundred mourners, Riperton was interred in the Westwood Village Memorial Park Cemetery in Los Angeles.
 Her epitaph is the opening line of her most famous song: "Lovin' you is easy 'cause you're beautiful".
-Stevie Wonder paid tribute to Riperton during an episode of the TV show Soul Train, which aired shortly after her death in September 1979.
-On June 7, 2009, TV One (US TV network's) Unsung series premièred a one-hour documentary on Riperton's career and life.
-It included her husband Richard, son Marc, daughter Maya, sister Sandra Riperton, and many others who worked with her.
+Stevie Wonder paid tribute to Riperton during a September 1979 episode of Soul Train.
+In June 2009, TV One's Unsung series aired a one-hour documentary on Riperton's life and career, featuring her husband and children, her sister Sandra, and many others who worked with her in the music industry.